 Spring and summer bulbs add unmatched color to the landscape and can be one of the most stunning displays in the garden.
 Bulb flies can destroy the source of those beautiful tones and forms, as they slowly eat away at the bulb.
 What are bulb flies?
 There are several species, each of which has larvae that invades bulbs and gradually eats them from the inside out.
 The result is a destroyed flower bulb that is garbage.
-Implement a plant of bulb fly management to avoid the loss of your beautiful seasonal flowers.
+Implement a plan of bulb fly management to avoid the loss of your beautiful seasonal flowers.

 What are Bulb Flies?

 You may have seen bulb flies flitting about your garden and thought nothing of it.
 The narcissus bulb flies look a bit like tiny bumblebees and seem charmingly innocuous.
 The lesser bulb flies look like flies but still don't seem very sinister.
 The true villains are the larvae of either species.
 Once eggs are laid and larvae hatch, they creep into soil and burrow into the base of the bulb.
 There they overwinter, feasting on the material that was supposed to develop into daffodils, hyacinth and other popular blooms.
 Bulb flies of either species do little harm in their "fly" state.
 The insects are not native to North America but were introduced from Europe in the late 1860s.
 They are now widespread in the region and affect plants such as:

 Lesser bulb flies can even infest parsnips and plants in the Allium family such as garlic.
 The best tip on how to kill bulb flies is to capture the adult insects before they can lay their eggs.
 Each female captured can reduce the population of larvae by 100 potential bulb destroyers.
 These larvae tunnel into the soil through the basal leaves of the plant until they reach the bulb.
 There they overwinter and munch their way through the layers of the bulb.

 Controlling Bulb Flies